Uthman: Economic and social administration

-Uthman was a shrewd businessman and a successful trader from his youth, which contributed greatly to the Rashidun Empire.
+Uthman was a businessman and a successful trader from his youth, which contributed greatly to the Rashidun Caliphate.
 Umar had established a public allowance and, on assuming office, Uthman increased it by about 25%.
 Umar had placed a ban on the sale of lands and the purchase of agricultural lands in conquered territories.
-Uthman withdrew these restrictions, in view of the fact that the trade could not flourish.
+Uthman withdrew these restrictions, as the trade could not flourish.
 Uthman also permitted people to draw loans from the public treasury.
-Under Umar, it had been laid down as a policy that the lands in conquered territories were not to be distributed among the combatants, but were to remain the property of the previous owners.
+Under Umar, it had been laid down as a policy that the lands in conquered territories were not to be distributed among the combatants but were to remain the property of the previous owners.
 The army felt dissatisfied at this decision, but Umar suppressed the opposition with a strong hand.
 Uthman followed the policy devised by Umar and there were more conquests, and the revenues from land increased considerably.

 Umar had been very strict in the use of money from the public treasury—indeed, apart from the meagre allowance that had been sanctioned in his favour, Umar took no money from the treasury.
 He did not receive any gifts, nor did he allow any of his family members to accept any gifts from any quarter.
 During the time of Uthman, these restrictions were relaxed.
 Although Uthman still drew no personal allowance from the treasury, nor did he receive a salary, as he was a wealthy man with sufficient resources of his own, but, unlike Umar, Uthman accepted gifts and allowed his family members to do likewise from certain quarters.
 Uthman honestly expressed that he had the right to utilize the public funds according to his best judgment, and no one criticized him for that.
-The economic reforms introduced by Uthman had far-reaching effects; Muslims, as well as non-Muslims of the Rashidun Empire, enjoyed an economically prosperous life during his reign.
+The economic reforms introduced by Uthman had far-reaching effects; Muslims, as well as non-Muslims of the Rashidun Caliphate, enjoyed an economically prosperous life during his reign.

 Military expansion

-During his rule, Uthman's military-style was more autonomical in nature as he delegated much military authority to his trusted kinsmen—e.g., Abd Allah ibn Amir, Mu'awiya I and Abd Allah ibn Sa'd—unlike Umar's more centralized policy.
+During his rule, Uthman's military-style was more autonomical in nature as he delegated much military authority to his trusted kinsmen – e.g., Abd Allah ibn Amir, Mu'awiya I and Abd Allah ibn Sa'd – unlike Umar's more centralized policy.
 Consequently, this more independent policy allowed more expansion until Sindh, in modern Pakistan, which had not been touched during the tenure of Umar.
+The conquest of Armenia had begun by the 640s.

-Muawiyah I had been appointed the governor of Syria by Umar in 639 to stop Byzantine harassment from the sea during the Arab-Byzantine Wars.
-He succeeded his elder brother Yazid ibn Abi Sufyan, who died in a plague, along with Abu Ubaidah ibn al-Jarrah, the governor before him, and 25,000 other people.
+Muawiyah ibn Abi Sufyan had been appointed the governor of Syria by Umar in 639 to stop Byzantine harassment from the sea during the Arab-Byzantine Wars.
+He succeeded his elder brother Yazid ibn Abi Sufyan, who died in a plague, along with Abu Ubayda ibn al-Jarrah, the governor before him, and 25,000 other people.
 Now under Uthman's rule in 649, Muawiyah was allowed to set up a navy, manned by Monophysitic Christians, Copts, and Jacobite Syrian Christian sailors and Muslim troops, which defeated the Byzantine navy at the Battle of the Masts in 655, opening up the Mediterranean.